How to Do Reverse Plank – Benefits, Plank Variations

 Benefits of Reverse Plank

 Plank is an isometric workout.
 It means that during its performance you make no movements, just keep your body in one position for a while.
-Yes, it is not easy as you may think.
+Yes, it is not easy as you may think, similar to the plank with leg lifts.
 Reverse plank is a great bodyweight exercise for strengthening your core and your posterior muscles.
 If you do the exercise in a proper way, it will isolate and strengthen not just the gluteal muscles but also your hamstrings, abs, and lower back.

 Reverse plank is an intermediate level exercise, and it should be performed carefully.
 It also enhances posture, balance, and flexibility.